Tracks Overview

 Track focus

-You may have noticed in the images on this page that Note track has a yellow border around it.
+You may have noticed in the images on this page that Note track has a colored border around it (the actual color depends on the Theme you choose).
 This border indicates that this track has focus.

-The complete list of "focused track" commands can be seen by searching for "focused track" (without quotes) in Keyboard Preferences or by viewing the description of these commands in Keyboard Shortcut Reference.
+The complete list of focused track commands can be seen by searching for "focus" (without quotes) in Keyboard Preferences or by viewing the description of these commands in Keyboard Shortcut Reference.

 Track focus is used to select audio and to extend or move the selection region into other tracks using the keyboard.